ScootPad Glossary of Terms

 Project Submissions: The completed project that teachers can review and provide feedback for

-Reading Level Correlation Chart: Chart designed to assist teachers in correlating reading levels across the most used leveling systems – lists out the typical grade level with GRL/Qualitative/HCS/Lexile correlation for each stage
+Reading Level Correlation Chart: Chart designed to assist teachers in correlating reading levels across the most used leveling systems – it lists out the typical grade level with GRL/Qualitative/HCS/Lexile correlation for each stage

 Reading Logs: Place for students to track/log independent reading for teachers to review